GabrieleGiuseppini/Floating-Sandbox/README.md

 The game is also featured at [GameJolt](https://gamejolt.com/games/floating-sandbox/353572), and plenty of videos may be found on Youtube.

+# System Requirements
+- Windows 7, 8, or 10, either 64-bit or 32-bit (Linux coming soon!)
+	- The 64-bit build of Floating Sandbox runs ~7% faster than the 32-bit build, so if you're running a 64-bit Windows it is advisable to install the 64-bit build of Floating Sandbox
+- OpenGL 2.1 or later
+	- If your graphics card does not support OpenGL 2.1, try upgrading its drivers - most likely there's a newer version with support for 2.1

 # Technical Details
 This game is a C++ implementation of a particular class of particle systems, namely a *mass-spring-damper* network.
 With a mass-spring-damper network it is possible to simulate a rigid body by decomposing it into a number of infinitesimal particles ("points"), which are linked to each other via spring-damper pairs.
 Springs help maintain the rigidity of the body, while dampers are mostly to maintain the numerical stability of the system.